tkmmark/compas-RV2/docsource/tutorial.rst

     The second step of defining boundary conditions involves updating the geometry of the openings.
 In this tutorial, the two boundaries at the top and the bottom are the openings (the edges are on the boundary of the pattern but have no support vertices along them).

-    Because openings have no supports (i.e. reaction or external forces), they cannot be straight; openings need to curve inward towards the center of the pattern, so that horizontal equilibrium can be resolved.
+    Because openings have no supports (i.e. reaction or external forces), they cannot be straight (unless the non-boundary edges at the openings have no internal forces in them, as in a cross vault or a barrel vault); openings need to curve inward towards the center of the Pattern, so that horizontal equilibrium can be resolved.

     In the RhinoVAULT 2 drop down menu, select "Define Boundary Conditions", then "Update Openings."